-Reform Direction Actions Sector Timing Reform Direction A - Sup port students and student learning Literacy and numeracy in the early years Review and extend use of the Early Start screening tool to all government primary schools Government From 2019 Review and extend early years screening tools in Queensland Catholic schools From 2019 Support schools to utilise the Early Start screening tool or like-measures ISQ 2019-2021 Senior assessment and tertiary entrance reform Implement Queensland's new senior assessment and tertiary entrance system All sectors Life of Agreement Indigenous education Expand the Transition Support Service for Aboriginal and Torres Strait Islander students transitioning to and from boarding schools All sectors Life of Agreement Reform Direction B - S Support teaching, school leadership and school improvement Agreement Governance and finance and Embed structural and professional autonomy in Queensland government schools, within a framework of system accountability and collaboration and in partnership with the broader school community.
-From mid- 2019 Support school leadership and school improvement through initiatives aimed at enhancing school governance and financial management QCEC From 2019
+Reform Direction Actions Sector Timing Reform Direction A - Support students and student learning Literacy Review and extend use of the Early Start screening tool to all government primary schools Government From 2019 an d numeracy in the early years Review and extend early years screening tools in Queensland Catholic schools QCEC From 2019 Support schools to utilise the Early Start screening tool or like-measures ISQ 2019-2021 Senior assessment and tertiary entrance reform ertiary entrance Indigenous education nous education Expand the Transition Support Service for Aboriginal and Torres Strait Islander students transitioning to and from boarding schools Life of Agreement Reform Direction B - Support teaching, school leadership and school improvement Governance an d finance Embed structural and professional autonomy in Queensland government schools, within a framework of system accountability and collaboration and in partnership with the broader school community.
+Support school leadership and school improvement through initiatives aimed at enhancing school governance and financial management QCEC From 2019

 Reform Direction Actions Sector Timing Provide support and services to schools through activities for governors, Business Managers and school leaders ISQ Life of Agreement School leadership Implement a comprehensive leadership capability program for government school leaders.
-Government From 2019 Support school leadership and school improvement through initiatives aimed at enhancing strategic leadership for existing and aspiring school leaders and for school boards QCEC From 2019 Provide high-quality leadership development and support through: New Principals Program - for Principals in their first two years of school leadership Aspiring Principals Program - developing future school leaders.
-Middle Leaders Program ISQ Life of Agreement School improvement Expand the scope of the School Improvement Unit to ensure line of sight between schools, education regions and the education system Government From mid- Enhance school improvement processes and planning with Catholic schools QCEC From 2019 Deliver the Self-Improving Schools Program to support schools to assess their effectiveness, plan for continuous improvement and embed new processes ISQ Life of Agreement Highly accomplished and lead teachers Recognise the explicit value of teaching experience and proven ability in the classroom by rewarding highly accomplished and lead teachers All sectors Life of Agreement Rural and remote wellbeing Establish a network of learning and wellbeing centres in key locations to take into account the additional challenges for rural and remote schools Government From 2019 Facilitate support to school communities in rural and remote areas to enhance student wellbeing QCEC From 2020
+Government From 2019 Support school leadership and school improvement through initiatives aimed at enhancing strategic leadership for existing and aspiring school leaders and for school boards QCEC From 2019 Provide high-quality leadership development and support through: • New Principals Program - for Principals in their first two years of school leadership • Aspiring Principals Program - developing future school leaders. • Middle Leaders Program ISQ Life of Agreement School improvement Expand the scope of the School Improvement Unit to ensure line of sight between schools, education regions and the education system From mid- 2019 Enhance school improvement processes and planning with Catholic schools QCEC From 2019 Deliver the Self-Improving Schools Program to support schools to assess their effectiveness, plan for continuous improvement and embed new processes ISQ Life of Agreement Highly accomplished and lead teachers Recognise the explicit value of teaching experience and proven ability in the classroom by rewarding highly accomplished and lead teachers All sectors Life of Agreement Rural and remote wellbeing Establish a network of learning and wellbeing centres in key locations to take into account the additional challenges for rural and remote schools Government From 2019 Facilitate support to school communities in rural and remote areas to enhance student wellbeing QCEC From 2020